Trail Users Targeted in Knockout Games

 The action plan should be straightforward:

-- Identify & inform citizens of "hot spots" where these attacks have occured
+- Identify & inform citizens of "hot spots" where these attacks have occurred

 - Provide guidelines for trail users regarding safety & how to report suspicious behavior